 Unless your other two children are much older than your third baby, you might end up saving a lot of money by using their hand-me-downs.
 Baby clothes and accessories are very expensive and it can get very hectic with three little people in one space.

 Letting your smaller children use or share the items you’ve bought for the older children will save you a lot of money in the long run.
 This also works for furniture such as high chairs and cribs.
 Simply double check the expiry guidelines and safety guidelines on high chairs, cribs, Pack and Plays, and once you’ve made sure they’re still fine, you might want to reuse them with your new child.

 Is It Worth Having a Third Child After All?

 After consideration, there are good points on both sides of the argument.
 My research shows many parents are successfully taking care of three or even more children.
 So, if it’s what you really want, you can most certainly do it.

 While making your decision and dealing with the impact of having a third child, other people’s realities often help gain perspective.
 Here’s a video you can watch for some insight.

-My advice is to discuss it with your partner, consider all the negative and positive factors.
+My advice is to discuss it with your partner, and consider all the negative and positive factors.
 Draw up a list of the challenges you think you’ll face and assess their possible solutions.

 Then, if you’re still not sure if you should take the plunge and have baby number three, take a test.
 Check out my quiz on deciding if you should have a third child.
-It’ll certainly add further clarity on the subject!
+It’ll certainly add further clarity to the subject!